Spaces of conics on low degree complete intersections: The Smoothness and Chern Classes

-Since $\F$ is smooth, we only need to prove $\U$ is smooth at those nodal points of conics.
-By Lemma \ref{lemm11}, we only need to prove the Jacobian of the funtion $xy-f$ does not vanish at any point.
-Moreover, we know the boundary divisor $\Delta$ of $\F$ is smooth and locally defined by f.
-Hence, the Jacobian of f does not vanish anywhere, which implies the Jacobian of $xy-f$ does not vanish either.
-It completes the proof.
+of the funtion $xy-a$ does not vanish at any point of $\U$, where $\{z_i\}$ are the local coordinates of $\F$.
+Since the smooth divisor $\Delta$ in $\F$ is defined by $a=0$, the Jacobian of $a$ on $\F$ does not vanish anywhere.
+We have proved the proposition.

 \end{proof}